 Generally, a credit company or lender will look at both your credit report and your credit score in Canada, as well as a variety of other factors (employment status, income, debt levels etc.) to determine your creditworthiness.

-You are the only one who can improve your credit scores, this makes understanding your credit that much more important.
+You are the only one who can improve your credit scores, which makes understanding your credit that much more important.

 Summary Of Article: Key Takeaways

-What Is A Good Credit Score In Canada?
+What Is A Good Credit Score Range In Canada?

 A good credit score range is usually between 660 to 900.
 Of course, there are many different types of credit scores and scoring models.